mworion/dbus-seplos/doc/installation/index.rst

    /data/conf/serial-starter.d/dbus-seplos.conf

-to enable the serial starter deamon to recognize and integrate dbus-seplos auto-detect for the RS-485 interface.
+to enable the serial starter daemon to recognize and integrate dbus-seplos auto-detect for the RS-485 interface.

 Last the installer will backup / add some files to the GUI system to make the GUI